 - Your industry: As mentioned above, your type of activities will determine which functions you need in your software.
 If you receive donations as a charity, can your software help you reflect the receipt and spending of this money?
 Also, don’t pay for tools you may never use; and don’t settle on a cheap product that’s irrelevant to your niche, without the freedom to customize it.

 - Your preferred deployment: You’ll find software that can be accessed on the cloud and others will be on-premise.
-A cloud based system is usually more accessible which makes it easy for users to work on it, even if they’re not on site.
+A cloud-based system is usually more accessible which makes it easy for users to work on it, even if they’re not on site.
 The different costs of these systems are often the reason why one is preferred above the other.

 - Security: Keeping financial data secure is essential.
 Make sure the setup keeps your own and clients’ details safe.
-Contrary to common belief a cloud based system is often more secure than an on-premise version.
+Contrary to common belief a cloud-based system is often more secure than an on-premise version.

 - Business size: Your new software should suit the size of your business and small companies may not need as many features as large corporations.
-For a startup it would be a waste of money to purchase an elaborate program.
+For a startup, it would be a waste of money to purchase an elaborate program.
 Just remember that your company may grow so look into options that offer you a bit more than you need at this very moment; perhaps you’ll need those features in a few years.
-Can you upgrade to a more intricate system, or will you have to purchase an entire new system?
+Can you upgrade to a more intricate system, or will you have to purchase an entirely new system?
 Small businesses can also consider financial reporting software as part of other suites, instead of buying a stand-alone system.
 These suites can help with various aspects of the business and you’re ensured that the different sections are integrated.
 A bigger company may need a package specifically designed for its industry or activities, which may only be available as a stand-alone product.
-Also consider financial management systems which may have a financial reporting sub section that matches your needs, especially if you’re shopping on behalf of a larger corporation.
+Also consider financial management systems which may have a financial reporting sub-section that matches your needs, especially if you’re shopping on behalf of a larger corporation.

 Important Features in Modern Financial Reporting Software

-Now what will help you draw the necessary reports in a fast and user friendly manner?
+Now, what will help you draw the necessary reports in a fast and user-friendly manner?
 The value of financial reporting software is that they can incorporate these features:

-- You must be able to export your data as CSV files and even PDFs, so the data can easily be shared, reviewed and utilized for decision making.
+- You must be able to export your data as CSV files and even PDFs, so the data can easily be shared, reviewed, and utilized for decision making.